RogerSuur/cyber-hidden-image/README.md

 ### What does stenography mean?

-Stenography is an old technique of hiding data in such a way that should be concealed to humans.
+Stenography is an old technique still used today of hiding data in such a way that should be concealed to observers.

 ### How some information can be hidden in normal files?

-Information can be hidden by using LSB technique and changing least significant bits of an image to contain secret data but be not noticable or be hidden into files binary content.
+Information can be hidden by using pixel manipulation and LSB technique and changing least significant bits to contain secret data or be hidden into files binary content with manipulating binary file.

 ### How this program works?